 - Is there a better time to reveal this truth?

 Keep in mind, your “truth” isn’t necessarily an “absolute truth,” meaning you might feel someone did something heinously wrong, when they don’t even realize it.
 Your righteousness will likely be wasted and you will frustrate yourself.
 “Filter with discernment” to maintain your composure, even gain leverage in the situation.
 Not everyone is your friend and not everyone needs to know everything that happened or about your deepest feelings.

 Start by being honest with yourself, use your filter of discernment, and let other things sort themselves out.

-Based in Chicago, IL, Virginia “Ginny” Clarke is the President and CEO of Talent Optimization Partners, a retained executive search and talent management consulting firm, specializing in diversity searches.
+Virginia “Ginny” Clarke is the Director – Leadership Staffing at Google.
+Previously, she was President and CEO of Talent Optimization Partners, a retained executive search and talent management consulting firm, specializing in diversity searches.
 Ginny’s executive career includes Partner positions with Spencer Stuart and Knightsbridge Executive Search, and she is the author of the book “Career Mapping: Charting Your Course in the new World of Work”.
 She holds an undergraduate degree from University of California – Davis, and an MBA from Northwestern University – Kellogg School of Management.
 Follow her on Twitter.